Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 What is a Vanity Press?
 A Guide to Vanity Publishing

 Put simply, a vanity press is a publisher that profits not from selling books but from asking authors to pay for publishing expenses.
-There are, of course, a lot more nuances — this definition makes it easy to mistake legitimate self-publishing companies for scammers.
+Of course, there are a lot more nuances, and this definition makes it easy to mistake legitimate companies for the unscrupulous ones

 In this post, we’ll go over vanity presses with a magnifying glass to pinpoint their mechanism and defining features.
 For the quick version, here’s an infographic on the differences between a traditional publisher and a vanity press.